igzat81/esp32-hybrid-sensor-network/docs/progress/phase-1/hardware-pins.md

 ### Firmware notes

 The current firmware automatically detects the OLED first, and if it is not found it initializes the TFT instead.
-The display subsystem is handled so that the same node logic can work with either screen type.
+The display subsystem is designed so that the same node logic can work with either screen type.

 ### Current status

-This hardware configuration represents the **current breadboard prototype** of the project, built around the **ESP32-C3 SuperMini**
+This hardware configuration represents the **current Phase 1 breadboard prototype** of the project, based on the **ESP32-C3 SuperMini**.
+It is a verification setup, not a final wiring standard, and it should always be checked and confirmed before actual use.